Darianopolis/Nova/README.md

 #### Principles
 - Design for the future
-  - Today's cutting edge will be tomorrows baseline
   - Build based on the current direction of hardware evolution.
   - Don't compromise the API to support older devices.
 - Doing **more** *per* call is better than making **more** calls.